danielendeg/nugetpackageupdate/specs/FHIR/Autoscaling/autoscaling-gen1.md

 ## Related Work

 The autoscale feature is an improvement over the manual process.
+There is no related work.

 ## What is Being Proposed?

-Support compute autoscaling and database autoscaling for Azure API for FHIR
+Provide autoscale as an option for the Azure API for FHIR

 ## Elevator Pitch / Press Release

 ## Justification, Expected Business Impact, and Value Proposition

-We have recently seen strong demands from customers for the autoscaling feature, especially from those who run large production workloads in Azure API for FHIR.
-Our customers especially those large customers have shared and even escalated their concerns over the service performance issues and asked that we help resolve the issues by providing the autoscaling feature.
+We have recently seen strong demands from customers for the autoscale feature, especially from those who ran large production workloads in Azure API for FHIR and experienced service performance issues.
+Some of them

-While we can leverage the built-in autoscaling features in Service Fabric and Cosmos DB, we must investiage what impract the change will have on our existing design and delployment and what changes we will have to make to ensure a reliable service offering and a smooth customer experience.

-Meanwhile, we will also undersand and communicate the extra costs resulted from the autoscaling offering, especially on the Cosmos DB side, which adds a 50% cost increase when the autoscaling feature is enabled.
+escalated the issues and
+asked that we help them resolve the issues by providing the autoscale feature.

+The team has agreed that, after reviewing the business priorities during the QBPR, we work on the autoscale feature in the second quarter of 2021 for Gen 1.

+When the autoscale feature is generally available, we expect that customers can run different workloads with no or less performance issues and that the support cases related to performance issues drop.
+In addition, we can apply lessons learned, and re-use some code possibly, when we offer the autoscale feature in Jupiter.

+However, the autoscale feature may have revenue on some customers.
+While customers pay 50% extra costs when autoscale is enabled, some customers may pay less because they end up with consuming less database throughput RU/s.
+We are aware of the potential revenue impact and believe that it is the right thing to do for the customers.
+In essence, this aligns well with the new pricing model to be introduce in Jupiter where customers only pay what they use.

 ## Target User / Persona